nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/Q46T5DYVKqQ/index.md

 source: youtube

 ---
 {{< youtube Q46T5DYVKqQ >}}

-# What is Empiricism

  #shorts #shortsvideo #shortvideo #scrum is built on the foundation of #empiricism to help a #scrumteam learn and respond as they navigate complexity.
 In this short video, Martin Hinshelwood explains what #empircism is

 About NKD Agility